Prince William And Kate In Paris: ‘Dirty Dancing’ Storm In Swiss Ski Trip Follow

 The 34-year-old said during his speech that France and Great Britain would continue its partnership despite Brexit.
 The prince, as well as his wife Kate, has been reminded during the commemoration of the two World Wars that these two nations have stood by each other “in moments of great crisis.”
 He referred to the terrorist attack that happened in Paris a couple of years back.
 William said the British appreciated how bravely the French dealt with the situation.

 Prince William and Kate have been in the midst of a controversy that involves the prince’s “dirty dancing” during their ski trip in Switzerland.
-The future kind left his wife and sons behind, as he was caught on camera inside Verbier nightclub.
+The future king left his wife and sons behind, as he was caught on camera inside a Verbier nightclub.
 He was seen hitting the dance floor with two women.
 He was caught putting his hand on a woman’s waist.
 The same woman, whom the prince was seen high-fiving on the ski slopes, is believed to be 24-year-old Australian model Sophie Taylor, who posed topless in Bali last year for photographer Glen Krohn.

 According to Daily Mail Online, the prince was seen dancing with another mystery woman.
 He was also captured while dancing in a lady’s hat.
 Prince William is under fire because of choosing his fun trip in Switzerland over a Commonwealth event.
 The father of two is accused of being “work-shy.”

 Prince William, however, seemed committed to his responsibilities while giving his speech at the Elysee Palace.
-Apparently not affected by the “dirty dancing” controversy, he talked about The Queen telling him how much she enjoyed her trips to France.
+Apparently not affected by the “dirty dancing” controversy, he talked about the Queen telling him how much she enjoyed her trips to France.

 “It is a feeling that Catherine and I entirely share, and look forward to this and many more visits in the years to come – to France our ally, our friend, our neighbor,” he said.